 What you should pay should include what you think is fair for the use of all aspects of Ratings Central, including the ratings, website, Cantor, Zermelo, the API, notification emails, etc.

 Please pay in January for the previous calendar year.
-When paying, please tell us the calendar year, director IDs, and club IDs that you are paying for.
+When paying, please tell us the calendar year and director IDs that you are paying for.

 We are not going to tell you how much you should pay each year to use Ratings Central (where “you” includes the clubs and organizations that you represent).
 If you are not sure how to determine what is fair, the following may help: What is the most that you would pay to avoid the alternative of not using Ratings Central?
 You should not pay more than that.
 On the other hand, that is probably more than you feel comfortable paying.
 So, come up with an amount that you feel is reasonable and fair.
 You should be able to say to yourself, “I’m getting a good deal.
 I’d be willing to pay 50% or 100% more for what I get.”
 But, if you can say, “Wow.
 I’m only paying 5% of what I’d be willing to pay”, then do you think that is fair?

 If you think that it is fair to pay nothing, then apparently Ratings Central is of no value to you, so you should not be using it.